Paying for a case

 How a case will be paid for is always a major issue in any litigation.
-The expensive nature of litigation often means that funding the costs of litigation is almost as important as the relief remedy sought.
+The expensive nature of bringing a legal claim often means that funding the costs of litigation is almost as important as the relief remedy sought.

 Conditional fee agreements

-As an alternative to a traditional retainer, the client and the solicitor’s firm may agree to enter into a conditional fee agreement.
-Since 1998 it has been possible to enter into these agreements in all types of civil litigation other than family work.
-The basic idea of these agreements is that the client will not have to pay anything to the firm acting for him or her if the case is lost, but if it is successful the lawyer will be entitled to charge the client at the lawyer’s usual rate plus a success fee.
-The success fee will be a percentage, up to 100%, of the costs otherwise chargeable to the client.
+As an alternative to a traditional retainer, you and the law firm may enter into conditional fee agreement, sometimes referred to as a ‘no win, no fee’ agreement.
+The basic idea is that you will not have to pay anything to the firm acting for you if the case is lost, but if it is successful the lawyer will be entitled to charge you at the lawyer’s usual rate plus a success fee.
+The solicitor can charge a success fee of up to 100% of his fees.

 Legal expenses insurance

-Some clients have the benefit of legal expenses insurance, often as part of their motor or home insurance policies.
-This is often called Before The Event insurance.
-In these cases the costs incurred on behalf of the client will be met by the legal expenses insurer.
+You may have the benefit of legal expenses insurance, which often comes as part of your motor or home insurance policies.
+This is often called before the event insurance.
+In these cases, the costs incurred on your behalf will be met by the legal expenses insurer.